-The Group's selling and distribution expenses remained relatively stable at approximately S\$0.5 million and S\$0.6 million for FY2021 and FY2022 respectively.
+The Group's selling and distribution expenses remained relatively stable at approximately \$\$0.4 million for FY2022 and FY2023.

 Our selling and distribution expenses mainly comprise expenses for salaries and benefits paid to our sales and marketing staffs, marketing and exhibition expenses, distribution expense, advertisement and recruitment expenses.